Chemistry and Biochemistry Courses

 Three lectures and one three-hour laboratory.
 Not open to students who have earned credit for CH 102.
 Degree credit is not awarded for both CH 118 and CH 102, or both CH 118 and CH 105.
 Continuation of CH 117 with basic inorganic chemistry.
 Includes a systematic study of the elements and of the structures, properties, and reactions of their compounds.
 Usually offered in the spring semester.

-6 hours of laboratory.
-The course is designed to be taken concurrently with CH 342.
-Usually offered in the spring semester.
+A one-hour lecture and five-hour laboratory.
+The course is designed for chemistry majors to demonstrate advanced organic chemistry concepts.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Fundamental considerations in drug design.
 Includes lead discovery, target identification and validation, pharmacodynamics, pharmacokinetics and metabolism, and formulations/drug delivery systems.
 Chemical modifications to improve efficacy and pharmacokinetics will be emphasized.